- ✓ BY SEEDS AND SPRINGS

 Altai license plate - refers to slightly prickly and non-studded varieties.
 Has the following characteristics: the bush is low, sprawling.
 Delicious amber-yellow berries, the weight of the berries does not exceed 8 g.
-With good care takes root in all regions.
-Harvest mid-early variety, not afraid of frost, affected by powdery mildew.
+With good care, it takes root in all regions.
+Harvest medium early variety, not afraid of frost, affected by powdery mildew.

 African - slightly prickly and non-studded grade.
 It has medium height, the bush is characterized by spreading.
 The berries are almost black, sweet and sour, with a touch of black currant.
 Well takes root in all regions.
 It has many very positive characteristics: winter-hardy, drought-resistant, fruitful, not afraid of powdery mildew.
 Feature: you can not allow the growth of branches, that is, thickening of the bush.

 English yellow - medium and medium grade.
-Medium in height, thick and spreading.
+Medium in height, thick and sprawling.
 The weight of the berries is from 2,5 to 6 g.
-Greenish yellow and bright yellow.
+Greenish-yellow and bright yellow.
 The peel with a wax coating, dense, has sparse villi.
 The taste is pleasant, sweet, with a slight acidity.
 Well takes root in all regions.
 A winter-hardy variety with low susceptibility to common diseases, but, according to gardeners, the shrub is affected by a sferoteka.
 Berries crack in rainy weather.

 Baltic - medium-tall bush, compact with straight shoots, spherical.
 The berries are oval or round, weighing 3-4 g, light green, with an average skin thickness.
 There is a dense wax coating.
 Feels good in any region.
 Winter-hardy bush with good productivity, resistant to anthracnose and powdery mildew.